akgoode/snap-calculator/README.md

    - Accept a more robust custom operations dictionary where a consumer of the package can include tests.
    - More options for the end user upon startup (debug mode, default number of decimal places to round, etc.)
    - Support for operations that require 3 inputs
+   - Define a calculator interface and allow calculators of different types to be used
 2. Deployment
    - Publish RPNCalculator as Pip package.
    - Publish this app on APT for simple install
+3. Architecture
+   - Dependency injection to decouple the classes from each other.